resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Concept alert:** What we have here is simply a listing of files, each being a copy of a hard drives contents.
 Each file is termed an "image".

-How the NeCTAR cloud works is that you select a file that is a copy of the contents of a hard drive when you launch your machine.
+How the Research Cloud works is that you select a file that is a copy of the contents of a hard drive when you launch your machine.
 That file is copied across to wherever your machine is going to be run and becomes the basis of your new machines hard drive.

 Across the top of the list of images are four filters that are reasonably self explanatory.

 1. Project - the images that are visible only to your project.
-2. NeCTAR official - the images that NeCTAR share with the world.
+2. NeCTAR official - the images that Research Cloud share with the world.
 These are simply images of operating systems.
 Whilst on this list NeCTAR is keeping them current.
 3. Shared with me - the images that other users have opted to share with you
 4. Public - the list of images that others have shared with the world.
 This mostly already have applications installed
    on them, ready to run.

-As new users to the NeCTAR cloud it is unlikely that you’ll have either project or shared images.
+As new users to the Research Cloud it is unlikely that you’ll have either project or shared images.
 Those come with time.

-So the image you’ll start your adventure on the NeCTAR cloud with is most likely to be a NeCTAR one.
+So the image you’ll start your adventure on the Research Cloud with is most likely to be a NeCTAR one.

 **Q:** So here’s a thought experiment: you fire up a machine that uses a NeCTAR image as it’s base.
 NeCTAR then release a new copy of the image with a security update applied.
 Remember, your machine is based on a copy of that older